 Lindenwood University is midway through construction of a $22 million Library and Academic Resources Center.
 The three-story 100,000-square-foot facility will combine traditional library functions with a host of other student services.

-The new building will serve as the heart of the university’s flagship St. Charles campus, a technologically advanced information center, open 24 hours a day, that will be suited to students needing help with their studies as well as those involved in serious research at all levels of academia.
+The new building will serve as the heart of the university’s flagship St. Charles campus, a technologically advanced information center that will be suited to students needing help with their studies as well as those involved in serious research at all levels of academia.

 Old Post Office

-Lindenwood University signed a lease for 32,000 square feet of space at the Old Post Office at Ninth and Olive Downtown and moved its Wildwood and St. Louis accelerated degree program operations there April 1, 2016.
-President Michael Shonrock, Ph.D., signed the agreement March 8, more than quadrupling the university’s space Downtown.
-Lindenwood had previously operated at a location on Washington Avenue since 2008.
+Lindenwood University moved into 32,000 square feet of space at the Old Post Office at Ninth and Olive in Downtown St. Louis in April 2016, more than quadrupling the university's space downtown.
+Lindenwood had previously operated at a location on Washington Avenue since 2008 and relocated its Wildwood location to the Old Post Office location as well.
 The university is the anchor tenant for the historic facility.

 In fall 2012, the university opened a $9 million Student-Athlete Center adjacent to Hunter Stadium.
 The signature element of the three-story, 43,000-square-foot building is an Academic Success Center to support athletes’ academic endeavors.
 The building houses locker rooms for Hunter Stadium’s NCAA sports, athletic training facilities, coaches’ offices, and a new Champions’ Room.

 Robert W. Plaster School of Business & Entrepreneurship